 The faculty members on the comprehensive exam committee will read the exam and provide written feedback to the student within two weeks of exam completion.
 Much like a revise and resubmit process for peer-review journal articles, students will have two weeks from the time they receive these comments to: 1) revise their exam per the written feedback they receive; and 2) write a memo detailing how they addressed this feedback.
 The faculty committee will then have two weeks to provide the student with an exam grade.
+For outstanding comp exams, committees may choose to pass the student without requiring revisions.

 Students who make satisfactory revisions to their work will receive a passing grade on their exam.
-Students who do not effectively respond to feedback will receive a failing grade on the exam and will be asked to retake the exam at a later time.
+Students who do not effectively respond to feedback in their revision will receive a failing grade on the exam and will have a second attempt at the exam (with new questions) in a future term.